Tuesday, July 8, 2014

 By this time, it was obvious to Pegi, Di and me that I had the symptoms of malaria.
 The common remedy is an injection of quinine.
 Ever since arriving in Zimbabwe, we had both been taking anti-malarial prophylaxis pills, but they did not prevent malaria—they only made it easier to treat if you got it!
 Well, I had got it!
 We just needed the doctor to examine me and inject me with the quinine.

-He took a my blood sample over to an ancient microscope that looked as if it had been thrown out by a 10th grade biology class.
+He took my blood sample over to an ancient microscope that looked as if it had been thrown out by a 10th grade biology class.
 Examining the slide, he called Pegi over.
 He had found out that she was a registered nurse in the States.
 I think he was showing off just a bit for the first medical professional he had probably seen in years!
 He said, “Yes!
 Come over here and look here.
 It think I can see those polymorph thingies!”
 Pegi said, “Do you mean polymorphonuclear leukocytes?”
 Doctor Bushybeard said, “Yes!
 That is what they are called!”

 On a more somber note, malaria is still the scourge of Africa.
 Sure, I was white, with white friends who could take me to the white doctor and call in the white pharmacist.
 For 95% of rural Zimbabweans, there is no car ride to the doctor, no doctor, no pharmacist . . .
 No nothing.
 Just the burning fever and the bone-shattering chills.
-And for the very unfortunate, there was cerebral malaria for which there is no treatment.
-And death.
+And for the very unfortunate, there was cerebral malaria for which there is no treatment or cure the than death.
 But that Sunday evening as I lay in bed tossing and turning waiting for the quinine to win the battle against the polymorph thingies, just a couple hours by car, in churches like Rhema, pastors told their congregations:

 • “Give to God (their ministry) and God will bless you with riches!